rmdtech/ASE-Summ2/README.md

 Finally, as shown below Lighthouse failed the application on contrast ratio in relation to action buttons.
 ![contrast](https://github.com/user-attachments/assets/f9b29086-3872-4d04-8fa9-da386db41d39)

-Upon further research, it is clear that the wrong colour was utilised in the original designs and the organisations colour scheme intends for a dark blue colour to be used as text on light blue buttons, rather than white as the text colour.
+Upon further research, it is clear that the wrong colour was utilised in the original designs and the organisation's colour scheme intends for a dark blue colour to be used as text on light blue buttons, rather than white as the text colour.
 This was soon rectified and the accessibility score further improved to be 100/100 in all categories.
 ![perfect score](https://github.com/user-attachments/assets/4ae19641-f671-428f-9445-7b4bd6a63521)